aappddeevv/zio-test/README.md

   like checked exceptions, which I don't think are bad except that java did not have the language support to make it a useful feature when they introduced it into java.
 Checked exceptions have a bad reputation for that reason.
+* It's not strictly necessary to parameterize on `E` but if you parameterize on `E`, you need to provide the ability to create an `E` (which is what the `mkError` functions do in each layer).

 ## Test 2